FunCrafters/AI_WORKLOAD_CHATGPT_V2/readme.md

 ```

 ### Typing rules
-I recommed to use `Pylance` Language server and typeCheckingMode set to `basic`.
-Typing settings are set for vs code in `.vscode/settings.json` file.
+Use `Pylance` Language server and set typeCheckingMode set to `basic`.
+Typing settings for vs code are in `.vscode/settings.json` file.
+Install and use `Ruff` Linter.